dulrich/vocab-vortex/README.md

 ## Vocab Vortex
-Vocab Vortex vibrates verbs, varies vowels, numerates nouns, and alters adjectives in a brain-bending grammarian game
+Vibrate verbs, vary vowels, numerate nouns, and alter adjectives in a brain-bending grammar gambit

 There are two parts of the game, a native android app and a vert.x server component.
 The server computes word lists, saves progress, stats, and upgrades.